djacobow/maynuo_load/README.md

 Note that in battery mode, you have to turn the input on, but the device itself will turn the input back off when the voltage drops below the terminal voltage you specified.
+The break in the snippet above is just so that the python exits; the unit will already have turned itself off when that clause is true.

 In addition to battery discharge mode, you can easily set up any of the other simple modes with `.setCC(current)`,